LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Login/MFA.md

 ---
 ## Overview

-Brand’s can leverage LivePerson’s Multi-factor authentication capability to provide an additional layer of security for their agents’ (that’s also includes others LE-Users such as admins etc...) login flows.
+Brand’s can leverage LivePerson’s Multi-factor authentication capability to provide an additional layer of security for their agents’ login flows (that’s also includes others LE-Users such as admins etc...).

 The Multi-factor authentication adds an extra layer of protection on top of Login name and password as a prerequisite for each login attempt.

-Agents that will be having issues with their MFA login (locked/lost device/etc…) will be able to get their administrator with resetting their MFA configuration.
+Agents that will be having issues with their MFA login (locked/lost device/etc…) will be able to approach their administrator with a request to reset their MFA configuration.

 **Glossary**

 * MFA - Multi-factor authentication (sometime can be referred as 2-factor authentication)
+* OTP/Token - one-time password (or one-time key)
+* Time-based One-time Password (TOTP) - this is the support password algorithm on LiveEngage MFA.
 * Authenticator apps - Apps (Usually for personal devices) which generates MFA codes (OTP).
-* OTP/Token - one-time password (or one-time key)
-* Time-based One-time (TOTP) - this is the support password algorithm on LiveEngage MFA.

 ## Flow